tenzir/tenzir/web/docs/understand/formats/zeek.md

 #close	2022-12-16-20-24-23
 ```

-The TSV format is not conducive to display data from multiple schemas, so VAST
+The Zeek TSV format cannot display data from multiple schemas.
+VAST prints a
-must add a new header whenever the result set contains a schema different from
+header for following lines whenever it encounters a schema change.
-the previous batch of events.